lemon24/reader/docs/guide.rst

 so it is OK to call it relatively often.

-Because search adds  minor overhead to other :class:`Reader` methods and can almost double the size of the database, it can be turned on/off through the :meth:`~Reader.enable_search()` / :meth:`~Reader.disable_search()` methods.
+Search can be turned on/off through the :meth:`~Reader.enable_search()` / :meth:`~Reader.disable_search()` methods
-This is persistent across instances using the same database, and only needs to be done once.
+(persistent across instances using the same database), or the ``search_enabled`` argument of :func:`make_reader`;
-You can also use the ``search_enabled`` :func:`make_reader` argument for the same purpose.
-By default, search is disabled, and enabled automatically on the first :meth:`~Reader.update_search()` call.
+by default, search is enabled automatically on the first :meth:`~Reader.update_search()` call.
+If search is enabled,
+you should call :meth:`~Reader.update_search()` regularly to prevent unprocesses changes from accumulating over time.

+Because the search index can be almost as large as the main database, the default implementation splits it into a separate, attached database, which allows :ref:`backing up <backups>` the main database separately;
+for a reader created with ``make_reader('db.sqlite')``, the search index will be in ``db.sqlite.search``.

+.. versionchanged:: 3.12
+    Split the full-text search index into a separate database.